moshner/automateyourlife.org/_posts/2016-06-19-baby-tracking.md

 title: "Tracking Your Baby's Body Rhythms with Tasker and IFTTT"
 image: "icon-phone-baby.png"
 tags: ["android", "tasker", "autoremote", "ifttt", "google-drive"]
+excerpt: "There are a multitude of apps for new parents, but they tend to have ads, paid features, or just be difficult to use.
+Instead, you can set up the perfect system for your needs using only a few tools."

 problem: "Remembering the last sleep, changing, or feeding is hard, especially when sleep deprived."
 solution: "Using Tasker and your phone you can track sleep, changings, and feedings."